 The instrument does not store the span Relay State (OPEN or CLOSED).
 If AC power is lost and then restored, the span and zero relays default to CLOSED.
 Battery equipped instruments are not affected by the loss of AC power.

-8.6.4 Sensor Power
+8.4.4 Sensor

-After accessing the Sensor Power screen, the sensor power is toggled ON or OFF by pressing ←.
-The sensor ON command applies the required polarizing voltage to the sensor.
+After accessing the Sensor line, the sensor power is toggled ON or OFF by pressing ←.
+The sensor ON command applies the required polarizing voltage to the oxygen sensor.